How to obtain a marriage visa in Thailand?

 What is a marriage visa in Thailand?

-A marriage visa in Thailand is a type of visa that allows a foreign national to travel to Thailand for the purpose of marrying a Thai citizen.
-This visa is also known as a “marriage visa” or “spouse visa.”
-It is issued by the Thai embassy or consulate in the foreign national’s country of origin.
+A marriage visa in Thailand allows a foreign national to travel to Thailand to marry a Thai citizen.
+People also call this visa a “marriage visa” or “spouse visa.”
+The Thai embassy or consulate in the foreign national’s country of origin issues the visa.

-The main purpose of this visa is to allow the foreign national to stay in Thailand for an extended period of time.
-This is to facilitate wedding preparations and fulfil the legal requirements for marriage in Thailand.
-Once married, the foreign spouse may also apply for a long-term residence permit in Thailand, subject to certain conditions.
+This visa primarily allows the foreign national to stay in Thailand for an extended period to prepare for the wedding and fulfill the legal requirements for marriage in Thailand.
+After the marriage, the foreign spouse may apply for a long-term residence permit in Thailand, provided that they meet certain conditions.

-It is important to note that the requirements and procedures for obtaining a marriage visa in Thailand may vary depending on the nationality of the foreign national.
-They also vary according to the Thai laws in force and consular policies.
-It is therefore recommended that you consult the Thai embassy or consulate in your country or seek professional advice in order to obtain accurate and up-to-date information on how to obtain this type of visa.
+Applicants should note that requirements and procedures for obtaining a marriage visa in Thailand vary according to the foreign national’s nationality, applicable Thai laws, and consular policies.
+Applicants should therefore consult the Thai embassy or consulate in their country or seek professional advice to obtain accurate and up-to-date information about the application process.

 New since January 2025

-Thailand has adopted the Marriage Equality Act, making same-sex marriage legal within its territory.
-As a result, same-sex couples can obtain a marriage visa (O visa) under the same conditions as heterosexual couples, provided that the marriage is recognised in Thailand.
+Thailand has adopted the Marriage Equality Act and now recognizes same-sex marriage as legal within its territory.
+As a result, same-sex couples can apply for and obtain a marriage visa (O visa) under the same conditions as heterosexual couples, provided that Thai authorities recognize the marriage in Thailand.

 What documents are required to prove that the marriage is legal and valid in Thailand?

-To prove that your marriage is legal and valid in Thailand, you will need to provide several documents and complete certain administrative formalities.
-The documents required may vary depending on your nationality and the policy in force at the time of your application.
-However, here is a general list of documents that are commonly required:
+To prove that your marriage is legal and valid in Thailand, you must provide several documents and complete specific administrative formalities.
+The required documents may vary depending on your nationality and the policies in force at the time of your application.
+However, authorities commonly require the following documents:

-It is essential to consult with Thai consular authorities or hire a lawyer specialising in family law in Thailand.
-This will ensure that you obtain information specific to your situation and that all the required documents are in order.
-Requirements may change, so it is important to stay informed of the latest regulations in effect.
+You should consult Thai consular authorities or hire a lawyer who specializes in family law in Thailand to obtain guidance tailored to your situation and to ensure that your documents meet all requirements.
+Because regulations may change, you must stay informed about the latest rules in effect.

 What is the procedure for obtaining a Thai marriage visa?

-The procedure for obtaining a marriage visa in Thailand may vary depending on your nationality, the Thai embassy or consulate in your country, and the laws and regulations in force.
-However, here is a general procedure that many foreign nationals follow to obtain a marriage visa in Thailand:
+The procedure for obtaining a marriage visa in Thailand varies according to your nationality, the Thai embassy or consulate in your country, and the laws and regulations currently in force.
+However, many foreign nationals follow the general procedure below to obtain a marriage visa in Thailand :

 Gather all the required documents, such as your certificate of single status, birth certificate, passports, etc. Make sure these documents are in order and that you have obtained the necessary translations and legalisations.